Skip to main content

 Court directions will set out the timescales for filing certain documents, for example, witness statements.
 The court allocates the case to a track.[25]

 The tenant must follow the judge's directions.
-They can apply to court for an extension of time if necessary.
+They can agree limited extensions of time with the landlord or apply to court for an extension if necessary.

 Tenant's defence raised at the hearing